menu icon

 Instructions

-• Start by preparing the vegetable sauce.
-Chop the onion and coarsely grate the other vegetables.
-In a pot heat up 3 tablespoons of the oil, add the bay leaf, allspice and onions and fry gently over a medium heat for 4 minutes until golden.
+• Sauté onion: In a pot heat 1.5 tablespoons oil, add the bay leaf, allspice, onion and leek and fry gently over a medium heat for 4 minutes until softened, stirring often.

 Notes

-• Make the sauce ahead: You can make the vegetable stew the day before and once cooled, refrigerate it until you are ready to serve it.
+• You can make this dish the day before and once cooled, refrigerate until you are ready to serve it.

-• Storing: Leftovers can be refrigerated, covered, for up to 3 days.
+• Leftovers can be refrigerated, covered, for up to 3 days.

 Nutrition